dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 Absence of QTx values which were requested by client but are not present in the MQTYPE-Response option indicates that:

-- (for responses from recursive servers) that the server does not have any records for that QTx value in cache, and/or
+- (for responses from recursive servers) the server does not have any records for that QTx value in cache, and/or

 - the individual responses could not be combined into one message